 - A large branch is hanging from a tree over a sidewalk, street, or other public property

 - Any other immediate hazard situation on public property or City right-of-way

 What Can I Expect When I Report a Tree Emergency?

 A dispatcher will send out personnel to respond to the emergency within 24 hours.
 Priority response is allocated based on the severity of the emergency.

 If the tree is located in the City right-of-way, typically the planting strip between the sidewalk and the curb, Urban Forestry staff may clear the street and sidewalk and leave the debris neatly stacked in the planting strip for the adjacent property owner to dispose of.

 Tree Emergencies on Private Property

 If it is a life-threatening situation call 911 for assistance.

 If an emergency exists because the actively failing condition and location of a tree presents:

-The process getting this work permitted after the emergency is described below:
+The process of getting this work permitted after the emergency is described below.